 Revenue Based Business Loans bears numerous similarities to equity financing.
 Both options technically involve selling a portion of your revenue.
 The difference is that with debt financing, you have to pay interest and fees, but you maintain complete control of the business.
-With equity financing, on the other hand, you don’t have to pay interest or fees, but you do have to sacrifice a percentage of ownership.
+On the other hand, with equity financing, you don’t have to pay interest or fees, but you do have to sacrifice a percentage of ownership.

-In general, debt financing is typically favored by businesses that are willing to pay interest and fees in exchange for maintaining control of the company.
+In general, debt financing is typically favored by businesses that are willing to pay interest and fees to maintain control of the company.